swiftyfinch/Rugby/Docs/Plans.md

   -s, --sdk <sdk>         Build sdks: sim/ios or both. (default: sim) -a, --arch <arch>       Build architectures. (default: [sim x86_64], [ios arm64].
                           In particular, [sim auto] means x86_64 on x86 mac, arm64 on arm64 mac.
-                          In some case, build sim with arch wouldn't work properly.
+                          In some case, build sim with arch would not work properly.
 You can use [sim generic].)
   -c, --config <config>   Build configuration. (default: Debug) --bitcode               Add bitcode for archive builds.
   -k, --keep-sources      Keep Pods group in project.